jhoerr/cloudmesh-manual/docs-source/source/storage/storage.rst

    src = path_expand("~/.cloudmesh/storage/test/a/a.txt")
    dst = "/"
    result = provider.put(src, dst)
-   # The resut will be a dict of the information whih you can print with
+   # The result will be a dict of the information which you can print with

    pprint(result)